The exam period just ended for university students in Singapore and many of the fresh graduates are currently looking for a job.

 It is indeed a challenging time to be a fresh graduate.
 Based on the latest statistics by the Ministry of Education, one out of five fresh graduates from NTU/NUS/SMU was unable to find a permanent full-time job within six months of graduation.
 That is 20 percent of the graduates.

-As I’ve been writing on many issues that are relevant to young adults such as how to figure out what you want to do after graduation and what are the best job portals in Singapore, some of my younger friends have confided in me about the problems which they have faced during this transition period.
+As I’ve been writing on many issues that are relevant to young adults, some of my younger friends have confided in me about the problems which they have faced during this transition period.

 I studied social science and economics in university and learned about concepts like surplus value and how wages of the middle class was stagnating even though the workforce got more productive while the CEOs got richer.